Shirtiny/ts-lib-template/README.md

 ## Usage

 Create your repository by clicking 'Use this template' top of the page.
+Then, check the package.json file.

 ## Config